 If you spot something similar in your own report for an important keyword that you want to go after, you’re going to need to investigate what your competitors are doing that you’re not.
-Luckily, there are a variety of tools that you can use to do this in BrightLocal, such as Google My Business Audit, Citation Tracker, and Local Search Audit.
+Luckily, there are a variety of tools that you can use to do this in BrightLocal, such as Google Business Profile Audit, Citation Tracker, and Local Search Audit.

 7. Identify how well your site is working on mobile

 According to Google, more than 50% of local searches take place on mobile devices.
 This is why Google has spent the last few years extending mobile-friendliness as a ranking signal and experimenting with mobile-first indexing, which is where Google uses the mobile version of the web page for ranking and indexing purposes.

 If your website isn’t offering users a mobile-friendly experience, your rankings may be much lower on mobile than they are on desktop.
 This is one of the reasons why mobile and desktop search results are split out in our Rank Tracker report.